guidewire-oss/sawchain/examples/kubevela-offline-test/README.md

-# Example: `vela dry-run` Test
+# Example: KubeVela Offline Rendering Test

-This example demonstrates how Sawchain can be used to do offline render testing for [KubeVela](https://kubevela.io/docs/) components and traits
+This example demonstrates how Sawchain can be used to test rendering of [KubeVela](https://kubevela.io/docs/) components and traits offline (without a K8s cluster)

 ## How To Run